prakashblogs/blog/myblog/content/post/wish.md

 I would wish for
 The endurance of a woman
 Who has seen her rapist
 In the eyes
+Fought back
-And lived to a ripe age
+Lived to a ripe age

 — PD